Buying Vs Renting in NYC: What’s Your Best Option?

 It's an incredibly tested and weathered market that has shown it can keep standing even while other cities buckle under deflating real estate prices.

-Buying a home is an investment, so it’s important to know that you are putting your money into something that will be worth more, not less when it comes time to sell.
+Buying a home is an investment, so it's important to know that you are putting your money into something worth more, not less, when it comes time to sell.

-New York City offers you a stronger chance of your investment returning dividends than other cities.
+New York City offers a more substantial chance of your investment returning dividends than other cities.

 Is It the Right Time to Buy in New York?

-That being said, you still need to ask yourself some questions before putting a huge chunk of your hard-earned money into a property.
+That said, you still need to ask yourself questions before putting a huge chunk of your hard-earned money into a property.

 So here are some questions to ask yourself if you want to guarantee a strong return on investment (ROI).